roman-milk/roman-milk.github.io/becoming-a-drag-queen.md

  "Oh yes, watching a sexy boy like you being feminized is so fucking hot," she whispered, her hot breath doing a number to my ear.

  "I don't think I will be very good."
-Report_Story #3